Virginia working to reduce use of payday and car title loans

 Car title loan lenders operating without license in Virginia

 The state of Virginia has recently released its first report about use of car title loans in the state, according to WHSV, an ABC affiliate in Harrisburg, Va.
 The state of Virginia passed a law that capped the interest rate and fees that could be charged by car title lenders in the state.
 That law took effect in October of 2010.
 The law also required that any businesses lending such loans get a license to operate in the state.
 In the last three months of that year, 25,000 loans have been lent for a total of $21 million in loan capital.
 There were almost 200 people whose cars were taken away because of default.
+(I bet many of them could have kept their cars if they had access to good payday loans.)
 According to The News Leader, a Gannet newspaper in Staunton, Va., there are 23 title lenders operating in the state but only seven are licensed.

 Illegal online lending considered a problem

 Consumer advocate groups like the Virginia Poverty Law Center are advising Virginians not to enter into any contracts with any unauthorized parties such as unlicensed title loan lenders and online payday loan lenders.
 Lending online payday loans is a felony in Virginia.
 Payday loan lenders themselves are authorized if the businesses are licensed and contained to a brick-and-mortar store.
 Laws were passed in 2008 that regulated payday loan lenders.
 There were more than 800 payday lenders in Virginia in 2007, according to the Washington Post.
-By 2010, there were fewer than 300.
+By 2010, there were fewer than 300, making it difficult to find a money loan near you.
 Legislation that would institute an interest rate cap of 36 percent has been brought before the Virginia General Assembly but never passed.

 Credit carries risk